Create a folder named section1 for your work on these

 ///////////// HARVARD S-111 \\\\\\\\\\\\\

-class draws a stick figure graphic
+The following StickFigure class draws a stick figure graphic

 using only text characters.
 Copy this code into a new file

 entire stick figure.
-Then change the main()
+Then change the main() method so that

-it calls drawFigure()
+it calls drawFigure() twice.
+8

 public class StickFigure { public static void main(String[] args) { System.out.println("\\ O /"); System.out.println(" \\|/"); System.out.println(" |"); System.out.println(" / \\"); System.out.println("/ \\"); System.out.println(); System.out.println(); System.out.println("\\ O /"); System.out.println(" \\|/"); System.out.println(" |"); System.out.println(" / \\"); System.out.println("/ \\"); } }